What UK tax do I pay on my overseas pension?

 If the pension is taxable under UK domestic law and the double tax agreement specifies that the pension is taxable only in the UK, then the domestic UK position is unchanged.
 In this case, if you have paid taxes overseas on the pension, you should be able to claim a refund from the overseas authority.
 It is not appropriate to claim relief (by means of a foreign tax credit) in the UK in this instance.
 In some cases, you may be able to arrange for the overseas pension to be paid without deduction of foreign taxes at source.

 If the pension is taxable in the UK under domestic law and there is no double tax agreement with the country concerned, the pension should be reported to HMRC and taxed as normal.
-If it has suffered tax overseas, see also What happens if foreign tax has been deducted from my overseas pension?.
+If it has suffered tax overseas, see below under the heading Double tax relief.

-First, you need to determine whether or not you are resident in the UK under the Statutory Residence Test.
+First, you need to determine whether you are resident in the UK under the statutory residence test.
 For example, if you spend more than 183 days in the UK in a tax year, you will be resident in the UK under this test.
-If you spend fewer than 183 days in the UK, then you will need to consider whether you are resident under other parts of the Statutory Residence Test.
+If you spend fewer than 183 days in the UK, then you will need to consider whether you are resident under other parts of the statutory residence test.

-If you are resident in the UK under the Statutory Residence Test, the overseas pension is likely to be taxable in the UK under UK domestic law.
-This is because people who are tax resident in the UK are generally taxable here on their worldwide income.
+If you are resident in the UK under the statutory residence test, the overseas pension is likely to be taxable in the UK under UK domestic law.
+This is because people who are tax resident in the UK are generally taxable in the UK on their worldwide income.
 There are two main exceptions:

-1. The overseas pension is specifically exempt under UK domestic law, such as German and Austrian annuities and pensions for victims of Nazi persecution.
-See What income is taxable?.
+- The overseas pension is specifically exempt under UK domestic law, such as German and Austrian annuities and pensions for victims of Nazi persecution.

-2. You are not domiciled (or deemed domiciled) in the UK, the remittance basis applies, and the pension income is not remitted to the UK.
+- For tax years up to and including 2024/25, you are not domiciled (or deemed domiciled) in the UK, the remittance basis applies,and the pension income is not remitted to the UK.
 We discuss this below.

 If you are not resident in the UK, the overseas pension will not be taxable in the UK.
 This is because non-residents are only taxable in the UK on income sourced from the UK.

-If you are resident but not domiciled (or deemed domiciled) in the UK, you should consider whether or not the remittance basis applies.
+For tax years up to and including 2024/25, if you are resident but not domiciled (or deemed domiciled) in the UK, you should consider whether the remittance basis applies.
 The remittance basis applies automatically if you have unremitted foreign income and gains of less than £2,000 in a tax year.
-Therefore, if you do not remit the overseas pension to the UK (that is, bring to the UK, or use or enjoy the income in the UK), and together with any other unremitted foreign income and gains the £2,000 limit is not exceeded, then the pension will not be taxable in the UK as long as it is not remitted here.
+Therefore, if you do not remit the overseas pension to the UK (meaning you do not bring the income to the UK, and you do not use or enjoy the income in the UK), and together with any other unremitted foreign income and gains the £2,000 limit is not exceeded, then the pension will not be taxable in the UK if it is not remitted here.
 This may apply to you if you have a small overseas pension which you keep outside the UK.

-If you are resident and not domiciled in the UK, but the remittance basis does not apply, or if you have remitted the pension income to the UK, then the position is broadly the same as if you were domiciled in the UK.
+For tax years up to and including 2024/25, if you are resident and not domiciled in the UK but the remittance basis does not apply, or if you have remitted the pension income to the UK, then the position is broadly the same as if you were domiciled in the UK.
 That is, the overseas pension is in scope of UK tax under UK domestic law.

-Please see How are foreign income and gains taxed? for a more detailed discussion of these issues.
+Please see our page on the remittance basis for a more detailed discussion of these issues.
 On the remainder of this page, we look at the tax treatment of overseas pensions assuming that the remittance basis of taxation does not apply.

 You can find a list of double tax agreements on GOV.UK.
-You can also read more about them on our page What if I am liable to tax in two countries on the same income?.
+You can also read more about them on our page on double taxation.

 The tax treatment of each of the above is covered below.